cjimenezm5/StudyMate/README.md

 # StudyMate
 Welcome to StudyMate! 🎓✨

 StudyMate is a powerful, student-centric tool designed to simplify academic life, minimize stress, and maximize productivity.
-Built by students, for students, it addresses the challenges we all face, like managing tight deadlines, balancing coursework, and staying on top of multiple assignments.
+Built by students, for students, it addresses the challenges we all face, like managing assignments, schedule study hours, and prioritize tasks based on deadlines, weight, and duration.
 # Program File Structure

 - **main.py** - Handles program logic and contains the main function.